The Jet Propelled Couch: Production

 Burgess Meredith and James Clark directed the production, and Martin Manulis was the producer.
-Stanley Roberts wrote the teleplay based on a story by Robert M. Lindner, best known as the author of Rebel Without a Cause.
-Lindner's original story was first published by Harper's Magazine in its December 1954 issue.
+Stanley Roberts wrote the teleplay based on a nonfiction account by Robert M. Lindner, best known as the author of Rebel Without a Cause.
+Lindner's original account was first published by Harper's Magazine in its December 1954 issue.
 An extended version of the story was published in 1955 as part of Lindner's book, The Fifty-Minute Hour.